We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 When it comes to markets in Chiang Mai, you have a lot of options.
 Here's a breakdown of the markets to visit in Chiang Mai, but if you only have time to visit one, we suggest planning your trip to match up with the weekend night markets.

 Instead, we suggest you do your research about which elephant sanctuary to choose!
-Volunteers have found certain companies that are promoting elephant rescue, sanctuary and rehabilitation and have their recommendations.
+Volunteers have found certain companies that are promoting elephant rescue, sanctuary and rehabilitation and have their recommendations ... plus, one overnight hotel that lets you get up and close to these beautiful animals.

-This is a typically a half or full day activity.
+This is typically a half or full-day activity.

-You're near the jungle, after all so you might as well go zip lining.
-Groups in the past have recommended Flying Squirrel; they have a gold package which includes 30 platforms for about $80 which included a tee shirt.
+You're near the jungle, after all, so you might as well go zip lining.
+Groups in the past have recommended Flying Squirrel; they have a gold package that includes 30 platforms for about $80 which included a tee shirt.
 Pick up and drop off, and lunch is included.
 It's an all-day adventure.

 We have also had good experiences with Eagle Track Zipline.
 They have several packages so be sure to explore which each includes to get the best for you, but most include several platforms, bridge walks and more, with prices around $40 - $65.